MPS Foundation Launches Summer Meal Program: Deadline to Sign Up Friday, June 11 - Milwaukee Courier Weekly Newspaper

 The MPS Foundation plans to use information from this summer to determine how to further help Milwaukee residents and abate the food insecurity issue.

-To register for the Summer Meal Delivery Pilot Program, go to http://mpsmke.com/mealdelivery.
+To register for the Summer Meal Delivery Pilot Program, click here or go to http://mpsmke.com/mealdelivery.
 The deadline to sign up is Friday, June 11.
 To sign up for the Summer Food Service Program, click here or go to http://mpsmke.com/meals.
 Those interested can begin order their meal packets on Monday, June 7.